brillout/wildcard-api/docs/blog/rest-or-graphql.md

 Whether REST or GraphQL is the right tool for your application depends on many factors: do you need third parties to be able to access your data?
 What are third parties going to do with your data?
-Is your stack statically typed?
-Does your team have experience with GraphQL?
 Does your language environment have good GraphQL tooling?
 And so on and so forth.